Our Tours6 Day Pint and a Half One Tour

 Discover The South by Distillery and Brewery

-Onto Ireland’s most well known distillery – Jameson Distillery in Midleton, Co Cork where John Jameson started triple distilling whiskey in 1780 and thought it was “So smooth I would drink it even if my name were not on it”.
+Time for a visit to Ireland’s most famous distillery in Midleton, Co.
+Cork where John Jameson started triple distilling whiskey in 1780 and thought it was, “So smooth I would drink it even if my name were not on it”.
 This iconic building is where all Jameson products are made, enjoy a tour and tasting at the home of Irish whiskey.

 Whilst in Midleton, we pay a visit to the beautiful Choctaw famine monument which is a fitting tribute to the American Indians who sent financial aid to the Irish people during famine times.